Advance registration is required for adult programs unless otherwise noted.

 International Film Festival with J.K.
 Hodge

 Films are subtitled and begin at 6:30pm.
 Refreshments are served.
+No registration.

 Introduction to Quilting

-Saturday, January 21 10am – 12pm
+Saturday, April 21 10am – 12pm

-Saturday, February 18 10am – 12pm
+Saturday, May 19 10am – 12pm

 Beginner or experienced quilter, improve your quilting skills.
 Bring unfinished projects or pick up a materials list for a planned project.
 Instruction and assistance will be provided.
 Materials lists and project samples are at the Reference Desk.
 Everyone is welcome!